mmaltsev/Artikel-Swipe/README.md

 ## Future work
 - To be added: [10000 nouns](https://github.com/digitapex/DerDieDas/blob/master/app/src/main/res/raw/list_nouns.txt) - merge with the existing 2000.
-- Tips for using articles in certain cases.
+- ~Tips for using articles in certain cases.~
 - Implement logic for repeating those words which were not guessed correctly at first.
 - Keyboard usage on desktop.
 - Different vocabulary for different levels: A1 - C2.
-- Implement settings area
+- Implement Settings.
-- Add audio for better memorizing
+- Add audio for better memorization.

 ## License